Background pattern

 Dolquine passes into breast milk.
 Dolquine should not be used during breastfeeding unless your doctor considers that the benefits outweigh the risks.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Dolquine
+3. How to take Dolquine

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 The recommended doses are indicated below: